jadzdotcom/freenas-crashplan-bhyve-centos-vm/README.md

 iohyve set centosguest os=centos7
 ```

-Configure the VM with 8GB of Memory.
+Configure the VM with 2GB of Memory.
 How much memory you allocate will depend on your own requirements, [CrashPlan System Requirements](https://support.code42.com/CrashPlan/4/Getting_Started/Code42_CrashPlan_System_Requirements) are one 1G.
-The default for a iohyve created machines is 256M which won't get you far with CrashPlan.
+The default for a iohyve created machines is 256M which won't get you very far with CrashPlan.
 ```
 iohyve set centosguest ram=2G
 ```